College of Liberal Arts & Sciences

 ‘Socratic Dialectic between Philosophy and Politics in Euthydemus 305e5-306d1’, Plato Journal: The Journal of the International Plato Society.
 Volume 19, December 2018.
 73 pages.
 (Word count: 30, 912.)

 ‘John Doris’ Excellence Adventure’, Journal of Ancient Philosophy.
 Volume 12 Issue 1 2018.
 50 pages.
 (Word count: 17, 510.)

 ‘Aristotle on Ignorance of the Definition of Refutation’, Apeiron: A Journal for Ancient Philosophy and Science.
 Volume 50:2 2017, 153-196.
 (Word count: 22, 054.)
 Published online 03 November 2016. https://doi-org.proxy.lib.uiowa.edu/10.1515/apeiron-2015-0074

 ‘Begging the Question as a Criticism of an Argument in Itself in Topics 8.11’, History and Philosophy of Logic.
 Volume 37:1 2016, 33-77.
 Published online 13 October 2015.
 DOI: 10.1080/01445340.2015.1088352

 ‘Aristotle’s Expansion of the Taxonomy of Fallacy in Sophistici Elenchi 8’, Philosophiegeschichte und logische Analyse (Logical Analysis and History of Philosophy), Volume 15 2013, 200-237.
 (Word count: 15, 672.)

 Articles | Under peer review:

 ‘Socrates’ Iolaus and the Resolution of Fallacy in Plato’s Euthydemus’.
-(Submitted).
+61 pages.
+Revise and resubmit.

-Book project: Socratic Dialectic and the Resolution of Fallacy in Plato’s Euthydemus.
+Socratic Dialectic and the Resolution of Fallacy in Plato’s Euthydemus.
+In progress.